Lhasa Apso

 Do they shed a lot?

-Yes, their moderate exercise needs make them well-suited for apartment living, provided they get daily walks.
+Yes, their moderate exercise needs and calm indoor demeanor make them excellent candidates for apartment life.

 View Official FCI Standard